An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Trajectory Planning

 \subsection{Optimization of trunk orientation to maximize joint range}

-Upon planning a \gls{com} trajectory, our previous \textit{heuristic} planning approach computes also a target trunk orientation (roll and pitch) to be attained during the move-body phase.
-This target is chosen to be aligned with the inclination of the \textit{terrain plane} which is estimated in \cite{Focchi2020} via fitting an averaging plane through the stance feet.
+Upon planning a \gls{com} trajectory, our previous planning approach \cite{Focchi2020} \revisedtextthird{also} computes a target trunk orientation (roll and pitch) to be attained during the move-body phase.
+This target is chosen to be aligned with the inclination of the \textit{terrain plane} which is estimated in \cite{Focchi2020} via fitting an averaging plane through the stance feet. \revisedtextthird{We will denote the method of \cite{Focchi2020} as the \textit{terrain-based planning (TP)} strategy and our improved one as the \textit{feasible planning (FP)} strategy}.

-This approach aims at bringing the legs as close as possible to the middle of their workspace in order to avoid the violation of the kinematic limits.
+This \revisedtextthird{TP strategy} aims at bringing the legs as close as possible to the middle of their workspace in order to avoid the violation of the kinematic limits.
 For instance, if the robot walks up a ramp, keeping a horizontal posture will lead the back legs to extend and the front ones to retract, risking a kinematic limit violation in some of the joints.

-However, for very rough terrains, where the feet are located on distant non coplanar surfaces (\eg like the one in Fig. \ref{fig:reachable_region_on_ramp}), this might not be sufficient.
-In such cases, it can happen that some legs become more extended/retracted than others.
+However, for rough terrains, where the feet are located on distant non coplanar surfaces, this might not be sufficient.
+In such cases, it can happen that some legs become more extended/retracted than others, \revisedtext{as will be illustrated in Section \ref{sec:rough_terrain_exp}}.

-Indeed, aligning the trunk with the terrain inclination attempts to achieve an overall better configuration for the legs, but their specificity is not strictly considered: for a specified \gls{com} trajectory, some legs can be more critical (\eg with some joints closer to their limits) than others.
-For instance, when moving the body toward a certain leg the opposite one will be stretching and more prone to hit the kinematic end-stops.
-This is especially significant for very rough terrains as will be illustrated in Section \ref{sec:rough_terrain_exp}.

-Given that the \gls{com} trajectory lives in the same space as the feasible region, and examining the effect of the trunk orientation on the region in Section \ref{sec:kin_lim}, we can exploit the region to guide the choice of the orientation that best encloses the whole \gls{com} trajectory chosen in Section \ref{sec:com_planning}.

-In particular, we choose to optimize the orientation to maximize the \textit{minimum} distance between the trajectory and the boundary of the region during the move-body phase.